NEARLY

 the shadows, and the City's rich,

-almost overwhelming, visual texture
+almost overwhelming, visual textures.

 What came out of it